-This page tells you what to do if you disagree with a decision that has made about your / your child’s Education, Health and Care (EHC) needs, assessment or issue of an EHC plan.
+This page tells you what to do if you disagree with a decision that has been made about your / your child’s Education, Health and Care (EHC) needs, assessment or issue of an EHC plan.

 Disagreements usually relate to the following: